Surgery for gallbladder cancer

-A cancer may also be found after surgery for gallstones when doctors examine the gall bladder.
-If this happens, you may need further surgery to try to make sure all the cancer is removed.
+Sometimes gallbladder cancer is found after surgery for gallstones.
+If this happens, you may need further surgery to try to make sure all the cancer has been removed.

-After your operation, you will stay in an intensive care ward for the first couple of days.
+After your operation, you will stay in an intensive care ward for the first 2 days.
 You will then be moved to a general ward until you recover.
-Most people need to be in hospital for about 2 weeks after this operation.
+Most people need to be in hospital for about 7 to 10 days after the operation.

 These problems usually improve within a few weeks.
 Tell your doctor or nurse if you have any of these problems.
 They can give you advice and medicines to help.